ashah01/Scaling-laws-framework/Readme.md

 Scaling laws fundamentally consists of chaning the depth and width of a model, plotting its best loss and then observing a funcitonal form relating the variables.
 The challenging part - the polish that separates professionals from amateurs - is ensuring the loss obtained truly is the *best* loss.
 This requires the tuning of nuisance hyperparameters - components not directly being studied but that behave differently as the components in study are.

 My current implementation for this is the dumbest of the possible methods.
 I use grid search, which attempts every combination within a range of values.
 This is suboptimal because in order to find HP optima, all possible combinations need to be exhaustively tested.
-The key metric then for nuisance HP tuning is speed; how long does it take for this particular tuning strategy to find optima?
+The key metric for nuisance HP tuning is thus speed; how long does it take for this particular tuning strategy to find optima?

 More is discussed about methods to achieve this in [[Loss Analysis]]